Macromolecular Materials Discovery Center (MMDC)

 - Autolab N-Series potentiostat/galvanostat– with Espec benchtop relative humidity chamber

-Additional facilities outside of MII are located at other Institute for Critical Technology and Applied Science (ICTAS) locations.
-MII students also have access to their advisor’s instrumentation.
-For specific information regarding individual faculty research programs, please see the Faculty page.
+Additional facilities outisde of MII are located at other Institute for Critical Technology and Applied Science (ICTAS) locations.
+MII students also have access to their advisor's instrumentation.